jdtogni78/ai_term/README.md

 # Ai Terminal

-This is as prqject to create an AI supported terminal.
+This is as project to create an AI supported terminal.

 It uses langgraph agents to interface with the AI models.